(Download PDF here.)

 For the past two years, the licensee has engaged in the following initiatives:

-Educational Tours.
-The stations regularly host local college, high school, elementary school and scout groups for educational tours on how the station operates.
+2. Educational Tours.
+The stations regularly host local college, high school, elementary school and scout groups for educational tours on how the stations operate.